 How to Measure for a Garter

-Use fabric measuring tape wrapped snug around your thigh and measure the circumference.
+In order to get a perfect fit, you’ll want to measure properly for your wedding garter.
+Use fabric measuring tape (something like this) wrapped snug around your thigh and measure the circumference.
 Don’t measure too tight or too loose; the garter will have elastic to fit snugly.
 Give this measurement to your garter designer for a custom fit.

 Is The Garter Removal and Toss Required?

 No, the tradition of a garter removal and toss is not required.
 Since it’s your wedding, you get to decide whether or not to follow this tradition (as with all others).
 If you’re unfamiliar with the garter toss, it is when the groom removes the garter from the bride’s leg and tosses it to a crowd of bachelors.
 (For even more fun, some grooms put the garter on one of these to toss it!)
 Traditionally, the bachelor who catches the garter would then put it onto the leg of the bachelorette who caught the bride’s bouquet.